 Vulnerability is paradoxical.
 Though it appears to be a weakness it is in fact a strength.
 In reality all of us are vulnerable because we are sensitive.
 Yet we often conceal our sensitivity with pretended toughness, humour, cynicism or intellectualisation.
 Allowing ourselves to be vulnerable means keeping our hearts open to the other person.
 As a consequence we can be hurt by them, but the alternative is to erect a defensive barrier, which is ultimately more painful.
 Vulnerability hinges on trusting the other person.

 Yet I think Sternberg's division is too simplistic, since it omits some of the most vital ingredients of love - such as giving and caring.
 As for commitment, I think it is a result, not a component of love.
 Two people will naturally want to stay together if they are in a loving relationship.
-Having been in such a relationship for the last thirty-four years, I can say that a conscious commitment to stay together was never part of the picture for either of us.
+Having been in such a relationship for the last forty years, I can say that a conscious commitment to stay together was never part of the picture for either of us.
 Rather, the desire to stay together was the outcome of loving each other.
 On the other hand, a person who baulks at committing themselves because they value freedom more than the relationship is not tasting the fruits of love, or so it seems to me.

 The ego is a false sense of identity, a pretence we try hard to maintain.
 It is ego that stops us from admitting it when we are wrong.
 Thus we might prefer to lose a friend than an argument.
 A clear example of ego at work is when we try to save face.
 Ego is a false sense of pride that masks a deeper insecurity.
 Whenever we are defensive we are acting from the ego.
 For the ego is like an inflated balloon we constantly guard against being pricked.
 Ego is a fragile narcissism that costs us dearly.
 It can be summed up as being hooked on having things our way.
 If my ego is extremely inflated then I will see everyone and everything as existing only for my benefit.